VivBramb/LightNiches/README.md

 # Light Niches in Lizard Island
-Data and code used for analysis light niches in Lizard. (why?!?!)
+Data and code used for analysis of light niches in Lizard

 ## File descriptions
 ### Data